Caroline Bartlett - Textile Artist

 Moulded fabric, labels, string, canvas

-Leighton House was described by it’s curator as ‘A Casket without it’s jewels’ and it was the items that were missing from the house which became the focus of attention.
-Allusion is made to the freezing of items which were salvaged or retained and to their transition to museum exhibit and as such, subject to new rules and the constraints of preservation.
+Leighton House, Kensington, and once home of Lord Leighton, was described by it's curator as 'a casket without it's jewels' and it was the items missing from the house that became the focus of attention.
+Allusion is made to the 'freezing' of items which were salvaged or retained and to their transition to museum exhibit, and as such, subject to new rules and constraints of preservation.

 Picture